 sudo sysctl -p

-This command reloads the sysctl configuration file and applies the new swappiness value.
+This command reloads the sysctl configuration and applies the new swappiness value permanently.

 Step 4: Verify the Swappiness Change

-To verify that the swappiness value has been changed successfully, you can once again check the current swappiness value using the command:
+To verify that the swappiness value has been changed successfully, check the current swappiness value again:

 cat /proc/sys/vm/swappiness